vishnusathwikreddy/precog_tasks/README.md

 Task-2 Sentence Similarity :

 This part is started with data preprocessing.
 Stop words are removed first and all the unnecessary symbols are removed and the text is converted into small letters.
 The average number of words in each of the sentences in all the data is 21.
 The max length is set to 25 and all the with sentences more than 25 words are truncated and the sentences with less than 25 words are padded with the 'EXTRA_TOKEN' word.
-The number 25 is fixed after many trial and errors.
+The number 25 is fixed after many trials and errors.
 The training, validation, and testing data are of lengths 15000, 4000, and 8000 respectively.
 Only 15000 training examples are taken because the colab is crashing.
 These numbers are fixed after several train and errors.

 Now the embeddings are generated with the same model used in the previous task. for the 'EXTRA_TOKEN' token and OOV words vector with zeros is assigned.

 As the sentences carry semantic and contextual information, it is not a good idea to average the embeddings.
 There is a need to capture the information in the sentence.
 So LSTM with dense layers is used and machine learning models are also used.

-Both the input sentences are passed through the LSTM layer seperately and the hidden states are stored.
-Those hidden states are concatinated and passed to the dense layers.
+Both the input sentences are passed through the LSTM layer separately and the hidden states are stored.
+Those hidden states are concatenated and passed to the dense layers.

 <img width="667" alt="Screenshot 1946-05-20 at 4 46 38" src="https://github.com/user-attachments/assets/efc38656-cb3b-4285-9f80-94ce8bb00178">